Georgia’s Independence Day saw two celebrations: the government’s and the opposition’s.

 Western audiences are repeatedly misled on this point.
 If they do not understand why the sovereignty message works, they are more easily persuaded by the opposition’s claim that the 2024 election was outright falsified.

 Many voters who respond to the sovereignty message have grown disillusioned after waiting more than 20 years for the Western reform promise to bring prosperity, dignity and stability.
-For some, that promise now sounds hollow.
-They hear lectures from Brussels and Washington, but still live with poverty, insecurity and political chaos.
+For some, that promise now sounds hollow, while the message of relying on homegrown ideas and returning to the country’s roots has more appeal.